B2B eCommerce is booming and will be crucial for business success in 2023 and beyond.

-With businesses in many areas of the world unable to open their doors due to Covid 19, moving operations online has become essential – and it looks like there’ll be no going back to pre-pandemic practices.
+In a way, it all began in 2019.
+Covid-19 saw businesses in many areas of the world unable to open their doors.
+Moving operations online became essential.
+Almost four years later, it looks like there’ll be no going back to pre-pandemic practices.

 Here we take a look at why B2B eCommerce has become so important and how you can futureproof your business by responding to trends in this sector.